 • Balanced diet.

-• Correct distribution of stress and rest during the day.
+• Proper distribution of loads and rest during the day.

 • Hardening procedures.